Rethinking On-policy Optimization for Query Augmentation: On-policy Pseudo-document Query Expansion

 \subsection{Method}

-We make a simple modification to the on-policy optimization RL process.
+We make a simple modification to the DeepRetrieval style on-policy optimization RL process for direct query rewriting.
 Instead of instructing the policy model to rewrite the query $q\rightarrow q'$, we instruct the model to write a hypothetical document $d^H$, then directly output the concatenated $(q, d^H)$ (prompt template in Appendix~\cref{asec:prompt_templates}).
+This reformulation inherently changes the output structure and typical length distribution of the augmented query compared to direct query rewriting.
 Then this concatenated string is used to retrieve relevant documents from the environment, similar to \ours, and the reward is computed by the retrieval metrics like NDCG.
 In this way, we merge the \ours into the on-policy optimization process.
 We refer to this method as \textbf{O}n-policy \textbf{P}seudo-document \textbf{Q}uery \textbf{E}xpansion (\textbf{\oursrl}).

+\paragraph{Prompt Design.} The key difference from DeepRetrieval's prompt template lies in the task instruction: DR instructs the policy to ``create query terms'' or ``expand [the query] with additional semantically relevant information'' (Appendix~\cref{fig:rl_template_sparse,fig:rl_template_dense}), whereas \oursrl instructs the policy to ``write a concise Wikipedia-style passage that answers the query'' (Appendix~\cref{fig:oursrl_template}).
+Both templates share the same reasoning-then-answer structure with \texttt{<think>} and \texttt{<answer>} tags.
+Crucially, the \oursrl output format includes the original query followed by the generated passage (separated by a newline), so the retriever always sees the original query terms alongside the expansion.
+This design ensures that the pseudo-document augments rather than replaces the original query signal.

+\paragraph{Adaptation to New Corpora.} \oursrl can be applied to new corpora or tasks in the same way as DeepRetrieval: by training on a target corpus with retrieval-based rewards from the corresponding retriever--corpus environment.
+Since \oursrl operates on the query side and treats the retriever as a black box, it is agnostic to corpus updates --- the retriever index can be updated independently without retraining the policy.
+When per-corpus RL training is infeasible, the zero-shot \ours baseline remains applicable.